luqmanhakem/todolist/README.md

 ![mobile#3](https://i.imgur.com/oejpW7K.jpg)
 ![mobile#4](https://i.imgur.com/ZchwAix.jpg)

-The three screenshots above show the basic functionality of the app.
-You will start with a splash screen where in future you can call an API (e.g. check apps versioning).
-After that, you can view all your to do list and see how much time left to accomplish those task.
-You can swipe to the left at the task for deleting purpose or you can tap on it to view and update the task.
-As you tap on add icon, it will navigate you to an empty to do form.
+The above screenshots show the basic functionality of the apps.
+The first page is a splash screen(also known as API: e.g. check app versioning).The second page is the main screen showing the list of added tasks with it's time left(countdown timer).The third page shows the swipe function, where swiping to the left will give you a delete option.
+The fourth page is a landing page when you either i) tap on the plus button or ii) tap on the list of task.
+This page allows you to add in a New to-do-list or Edit current to-do-list.

 #### Web Screenshot